citp/privacy-policy-historical/n/ne/new/newegg.ca.md

 ## Correction/Updating/Reviewing Personal Information

-Customers may change or review their stored account information such as street address or e-mail address through our website by visiting our [Help](http://www.newegg.com/HelpInfo/OverView.aspx) section.
+Customers may change or review their stored account information such as street address or e-mail address through our website by visiting our [Help](http://www.newegg.ca/HelpInfo/OverView.aspx) section.
 You must have your username and password in order to access your account.
 In the event you forget both your username and password, please contact our customer service department for assistance.

 ## Choice/Opt-out

 For customers who wish to opt-out and stop receiving Newegg.ca special offers and related news, Newegg.ca provides several ways to do so.
 Users who no longer wish to receive our newsletter or promotional materials may opt-out of receiving these communications by un-checking the "permission to send" field when processing their orders.
-They may also send e-mails to [webmaster@newegg.com](mailto:webmaster@newegg.com) with a request to be removed.
+They may also send e-mails to [webmaster@newegg.ca](mailto:webmaster@newegg.ca) with a request to be removed.
 Finally, they may use the link provided in all Newegg.ca communications to automatically unsubscribe.

 ## Notification of Changes

 If we decide to change our Privacy Policy, we will post those changes to this privacy statement, the homepage, and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
 We reserve the right to modify this privacy statement at any time, so please review it frequently.
 If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our homepage.

-If you have opted out of receiving communications from Newegg.ca, you will still be able to view news of policy changes at [www.Newegg.ca](http://www.newegg.com/).
-Otherwise, you may e-mail us at[webmaster@newegg.com](mailto:webmaster@newegg.com) or call us toll free at (800) 390-1119 to ask our customer service department about changes and updates.
+If you have opted out of receiving communications from Newegg.ca, you will still be able to view news of policy changes at [www.Newegg.ca](http://www.newegg.ca/).
+Otherwise, you may e-mail us at[webmaster@newegg.ca](mailto:webmaster@newegg.ca) or call us toll free at (800) 390-1119 to ask our customer service department about changes and updates.

 ## Last Update